Raleigh Child Support Attorneys

-In determining child support, a court has the authority to order a parent to maintain health insurance for the benefit of a child when health insurance is available at a reasonable cost.
-When determining child support, the cost for the child’s health insurance premium is added to the basic child support obligation determined under the Guidelines and then prorated between the parties based on the parties’ respective incomes.
-If a parent has insurance available to him through an employer-sponsored plan, then it is presumed that that health insurance is available to a parent at a reasonable cost.
+When determining child support, a court has the authority to order a parent to maintain health insurance for the benefit of the child when coverage is available at a reasonable cost.
+The cost of that insurance premium is added to the basic child support obligation and then divided between the parents in proportion to their respective incomes.
+If a parent has access to insurance through an employer-sponsored plan, it is presumed to be available at a reasonable cost.

 How is the amount of child support determined?